Keeping Track of Repeats in Weaving Drafts: The Weaving Pattern Repeat Abacus

 • To help me count the picks, I use the “weaving pattern repeat abacus”.

 When weaving, I use the abacus to keep track of the weaving pattern repeats.
-See how the Weaver’s Perfect Memory is sitting on the castle and the pointer is horizontal, keeping my place as I weave this gamp.
+In the video above, see how The Weaver’s Perfect Memory is sitting on the castle and the pointer is horizontal, keeping my place as I weave this gamp.

 • An abacus serves as a useful tool for maintaining an accurate count of picks.